DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 7.md

 ---
-title: Lesson 7 - Using Structs in Resources
+title: Lesson 7 - Organizing Resource Data with Structs
 sidebar_position: 7
 ---

-In this lesson, we'll explore how to utilize structs within resources to manage complex data structures more effectively.
+This lesson shows how to use structs within resources!
+Structs act like containers to group related data.
 Imagine you have a struct called `Book`, which stores information about a book, such as its title and author.

 ```cadence
 access(all) struct Book {